Advertisement

 What is the income limit for a free phone?

-For one person, annual income must be $20,331 or less.
-Limits increase with household size.
+For one person, the annual income must be $20,331 or less.
+Income limits increase with household size.

 Do a family member’s benefits qualify me?

 Yes.
-If someone in your household receives SNAP, Medicaid, or any assistance, you may also qualify.
+If someone in your household receives SNAP, Medicaid, or another qualifying program, you may also qualify.

 Can multiple people in a home get free phones?

 No. Only one Lifeline or ACP benefit is allowed per household.
-Individuals from separate financial households may qualify separately, provided they can prove.
+Individuals from separate financial households may qualify separately if they can prove it.

 How do I check if I am eligible?